Processing Pipeline in SpaCy

 print(ent.text, ent.label_)

-Now suppose we have a large document and we want to disable some pipeline components for a particular part of the text then do that as given below.
-At the end of the with block, the disabled pipeline components will be restored automatically.
-In this tagger and parser will be disabled for the first doc.
-The second doc will be tagged and parsed.
+Now suppose we have a large document and want to disable some pipeline components for one part of the text.
+We can do that as shown below.
+At the end of the with block, the disabled components come back on their own.
+Here the tagger and parser are off for the first doc.
+The second doc is tagged and parsed.

 PYTHON